spaceml-org/helioai-dataset-readmes/hl-geo/dataset.md

 | SDO AIA + HMI | image time series | EUV solar imagery and vector magnetic measurements | SHEATH solar input |
 | GFZ / NOAA indices | variable | Kp, ap, Hp30, ap30, F10.7, sunspot number, related indices | Auxiliary driver features |

+- ACE & DSCOVR: In-situ solar wind measurements from spacecraft at the L1 Lagrange point (~1.5M km sunward of Earth).
+They measure the speed, density, and temperature of the solar wind plasma, plus the interplanetary magnetic field (IMF) vector.
+DSCOVR replaced ACE as the primary real-time monitor in 2016; the project uses both for historical coverage.
+- OMNI: A NASA-curated compilation of solar wind data from multiple L1 spacecraft (including ACE and DSCOVR), time-shifted to the Earth's bow shock nose and cross-calibrated.
+Serves as a clean, gap-filled historical baseline.
+- NOAA SWPC RTSW: A real-time JSON feed that blends whichever L1 spacecraft (ACE or DSCOVR) is currently operational.
+Used for the near-real-time (NRT) inference pipeline.
+- SuperMAG: Ground-truth magnetometer data from ~175+ stations worldwide.
+Provides geomagnetic perturbation measurements (N/E/Z components) and derived indices
+(SME, SML, SMU).
+This is what the model is ultimately trying to predict.
+- SDO (AIA + HMI): Remote-sensing solar disk observations from NASA's Solar Dynamics Observatory.
+AIA provides EUV images across 10 wavelength channels
+(capturing coronal structure); HMI provides vector magnetograms (photospheric magnetic field maps).
+Consumed via the SDOML Zarr archive and used as input to the
+SHEATH model.
+- GFZ Geomagnetic Indices: Derived geophysical indices from the GFZ Potsdam observatory network: Kp/ap (global geomagnetic activity), Hp30/ap30 (30-min high-latitude activity), F10.7 solar radio flux, and sunspot number.
+Used as additional features characterising solar and geomagnetic conditions.

 ### Raw solar-wind / geomagnetic driver columns
 | Field | Units | Description |
 | :--- | :--- | :--- |